Midwives Model of Care™ Is Woman-Centered

 - You midwife has a plan for collaboration with obstetricians, pediatricians, and other specialists in the rare case where medical care for mother or your baby is needed.

 - You will receive nurturing postpartum care and support in your home and the midwife’s office in the weeks and months after birth as you adjust to your new baby and the changes in your family.

 These are just a few of the reasons why birthing people say they prefer maternity care with a midwife.

 Healthier Outcomes, Healthier Communities

 The safety and benefits of midwifery care have been proven again and again in countries across the world, including the United States.
 World Health Organization statistics show that births attended by midwives have lower infection rates, lower Cesarean section rates, fewer complications and healthier outcomes—thus, lower overall medical costs—than physician-attended hospital births.
-In addition, there is no difference in infant mortality between midwife-attended and physician-attended births for low-risk women.
+In addition, there is no difference in infant mortality between midwife-attended and physician-attended births for low-risk birthing people.
 Countries such as the Netherlands, Sweden and New Zealand, which have the best birth outcome statistics in the world, use midwives as their main maternity care providers.
-The Midwives Alliance is committed to advocating for women’s access to a full-range of birth options.
+The Midwives Alliance is committed to advocating for people’s access to a full-range of birth options.
 If you are a legislator, hospital administrator or health insurance policymaker, MANA can show you how the Midwives Model of Care ™ can benefit your constituents and your community.